 Well, “old” is rare and as my supply of antique valentines diminished, I did the next best thing: I made facsimile editions using the originals as patterns.
 (This after an all-out rebellion from our two sons who just didn’t go along with my dream of child-constructed Valentines.)

 And this is when, I believe, things got completely out-of-hand.
 I began to seek out antique paper lace, die-cuts, gold and silver Dresden’s – before the age of search engines.
 It was nothing less than an obsession: scouring catalogues and antique shops, paper stores and ribbon outlets.
 I even discovered that there was a National Confederation of Valentine Collectors (which I’m proud to say I didn’t join – well, not for long).
 I found myself supplying area gift shops with neatly packaged (and named) valentines, “Antique Appliques,” I believe.
 Things probably reached their feverish pitch when I taught a workshop on the same at the Historic Plant Museum in Tampa!

 There was an awkward bit of timing.
 Our annual Missions festival was scheduled to hit the peak of my crafting season – or should I say frenzy?
-The long table laden with my supplies – ribbons, paper lace, doilies, buttons, paper, die-cuts, pretty papers, patterns, scissors, paste – was pushed up against the wall in the dining room, the same room in which we hosted missionaries after the evening service.
+The long table laden with my supplies – ribbons, paper lace, doilies, buttons, die-cuts, pretty papers, patterns, scissors, paste – was pushed up against the wall in the dining room, the same room in which we hosted missionaries after the evening services.
 Needless to say, my bits of nostalgic whimsy stood in sharp juxtaposition to their stories of hardship and sacrifice!
 Superficial sentimentality vs. incarnational love!